A Guide to Vendor Evaluation and Scoring in Software Outsourcing

 Ask a potential technology partner to provide contacts of product owners, project managers, or C-suite executives representing their current and past clients.
 Their feedback might reveal genuine insights about the vendor's service quality, work processes, communication style, and even nuances like how well they may fit in your startup culture.

 We highly recommend exploring the vendor profiles comprehensively.
 Don't get hung up on ratings only!
-Read full reviews and put your focus on those that contain negative assessments.
-They may give you a lot of genuine insights for further reflection.
+Read the full reviews and put your focus on those that contain negative assessments.
+They may give you a lot of insights for further reflection.

 Communication

 Another key aspect is communication frequency and transparency, which is extremely important from the beginning and throughout your outsourcing relationship.
 Expect to use weekly video conference calls, regular emails, and instant messages every day.
-Frequent status reports will help ensure that your engineers are working on the most critical tasks.
+Frequent status reports will help ensure that your engineers are working on the most critical tasks.Â

 Location and Time Zone